ujjwalm29/movie-search/level_3_embeddings_and_semantic_search/README.md

 - "Man of Steel" has many more mentions of superman(almost all, infact).
 - "flying super hero" has mentions of a lot of flying super hero movies including superman!(Although I have to warn you the second search result 'A Flying Jatt' is a shitty movie and my search application should be burnt down for pulling that up)

-Semantic search is relatively straightforward to implement for small projects and applications.
+❗Semantic search is relatively straightforward to implement for small projects and applications.
 Unfortunately, it doesn't _solve_ search relevance issues and relevance engineering is very much required.
 One might say relevance engineering is even more important since the embeddings models essentially behave like black boxes(we don't know _why_ they do what they do).